 and your money still has a few decades to grow with the power of compound interest.
 You can also take on more risks in your investments as you would have more time to recover from market downturns.
 Investing earlier can give you more control over your retirement in the future, as you will have the flexibility to choose when and how you want to retire.

-Creating a retirement plan may not be so simple and straightforward, so you may find it helpful to consult a financial advisor for professional advice.
+Creating a retirement plan may not be so simple and straightforward, so you may find it helpful to consult a financial representative for professional advice.

 See related articles: